trusk89/socialmanagertools-igbot/README.md

 [![](https://ptkdev.it/img/bot/ptkdev-instagram-bot.gif)](https://instagram.bot.ptkdev.io)

-## What does it do
+## What it does
-This bot helps you increase the engagement of your Instagram profile through different social algorithms.
-Increase the likes on your photos and followers.
+This bot helps you increase the engagement level of your Instagram profile through different social algorithms.

+Increase the likes on your photos and followers!

 ## Features
 * [✓] Easy to use